Calvin-L/ui-parser/README.md

  - pkg-config (with package files for the aforementioned libraries)
  - a C++11 capable compiler

-If you are building on a non-OSX machine, you may need to adjust the CXXFLAGS macro in Makefile.
+If you are building on a non-OSX machine, you may need to adjust the `CXXFLAGS` and `LDFLAGS` macros in the Makefile.

 To build: